-In order to comply with GASB 34, long-term debt and capital assets, including depreciation, were recorded in the government-wide statements.
-In addition, the March 2009 pension payment was recorded in accounts payable and pension expense.
+In order to comply with GASB Statement No. 34, long-term debt and capital assets, including depreciation, were recorded in the government-wide financial statements.
+In addition, an adjustment to accounts receivable and deferred revenue for property taxes and a fair market value adjustment to the Library's investments were recorded.